- 🐍 Python SDK (

 Implemented Models

 Bayesian Linear Discriminant Analysis with shared covariance.
 Fast (10-15ms), efficient, ideal for well-separated classes like motor imagery.
-API name:
+Python:

 Bayesian Gaussian Mixture Model with class-specific covariances.
 More flexible (15-25ms), better for overlapping distributions like P300.
-API name:
+Python:

 Motor Imagery